GSA/fedramp-automation/src/validations/constraints/README.md

 This section describes steps for validating FedRAMP OSCAL artifacts (SSP, SAP, SAR, and POA\&M files).

 ## 4.1.
 Cloning the FedRAMP Automation repository
-Cloning the FedRAMP Automation GitHub repository gives you access to the latest FedRAMP-specific OSCAL extensions, making your validations more robust.
+To validate your FedRAMP OSCAL content, you need to clone the FedRAMP Automation GitHub repository, which contains tests for FedRAMP-specific OSCAL extensions.

 To clone the FedRAMP Automation repository
-1. Open the terminal.
+1. Open the Linux terminal.
 2. Navigate to the directory where you want to clone the repository.
 3. Run the following command:
    `$ git clone --recurse-submodules https://github.com/GSA/fedramp-automation`

 ## 4.2.
 Getting the latest repository updates
 If you have previously cloned the FedRAMP Automation repository, to get the most recent changes
-1. Open the terminal.
+1. Open the Linux terminal.
 2. To navigate to the cloned repository directory, run the following command, replacing **\<fedramp-automation-repository\>** with the actual path:
    `$ cd <fedramp-automation-repository>`
 3. To switch to the **feature/external-constraints** branch, run the following command: